 One of the biggest mistakes many marketers make is not following up.
 According to Propellercrm, sending more follow-up emails can triple your response rate.
 Often, the influencer won't read your first email in any case.

-When you send an outreach email matters a lot, and that's why you should test the timing when you are sending follow-ups.
+When you send an outreach email matters a lot, and that's why you should test the timing when you are how to send follow-up emails.
 The best day for following up is often considered Tuesday, while weekends are not recommended.

 Is it hard for you to find time for influencer outreach?
-Supercharge your daily communication by turning short instructions into ready-to-send emails, messages & more with Flowrite.
+Supercharge your daily communication by turning short instructions into ready-to-send emails and messages with Flowrite.